brandonpark/nova-title-case/README.md

-# To Title Case for JavaScript
+# To Title Case for Panic's Nova

-Intelligently format your headlines into title case.
+Intelligently format your headlines into title case within Panic's *awesome* Nova editor.

 ## Installation